selimanac/defold-colyseus-tic-tac-toe/README.md

+## This version is archived.
+Recent version is available at https://github.com/endel/tic-tac-toe

 # Colyseus - Defold Tic Tac Toe Multiplayer Example

 This client is a port of [Endel Dreyer](https://github.com/endel)'s [tic-tac-toe](https://github.com/endel/tic-tac-toe) example to the [Defold Engine](https://www.defold.com/).